[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 The element that gave me the most problems.

-Always wanting to fit everything into my Goruck bag, I looked for the most compact sleeping bags possible .
-And as with inflatable mattresses, the lower the price, the more bulky it is, with a range going from €30 to €700.
-Except I wanted something under €100...
+Still with the aim of fitting everything into my Goruck bag, I looked for the most compact sleeping bags possible .
+And as with inflatable mattresses, the lower the price, the more cumbersome it is, with a range from €30 to €700.
+Except that I wanted something under €100...

-After several hours of research, I chose the Snugpak , but they seemed too light to me.
+After several hours of research, I decided on the Snugpak , but they seemed too light to me.

-It's a good sleeping bag, very compact, to use on a weekend with friends in a "normally" heated room.
-But for Mongolian nights, it is too cold.
+This is a good sleeping bag, very compact, to use on weekends with friends in a "normally" heated room.
+But for Mongolian nights it is too cold.

-Summary: I was very cold some nights , to the point of not being able to sleep.
-It's not necessarily because of the bag itself, let's just say that I greatly underestimated the Mongolian night temperatures.
+Bottom line: I was very cold some nights , to the point of not being able to sleep.
+It's not necessarily because of the bag itself, let's just say that I greatly underestimated Mongolian night temperatures.

 At the time, the only solution I found was to take out my survival blanket and put on ALL my clothes at once.
-So I slept one night with two pairs of pants, long boxers, three merino t-shirts, my Quechua fleece, my Polartec bomber jacket and two pairs of socks one on top of the other.
-And despite everything, I still felt "a little" cold.
+So I slept one night with two pairs of pants, the long boxer shorts, the three merino t-shirts, my Quechua fleece, my Polartec bomber jacket and two pairs of socks on top of each other.
+And despite everything, I was still "a little" cold.

-On the other hand, it's a really compact bag , about as small as a water bottle.
-So with the Neo Air mattress and this sleeping bag, you have a very compact solution for sleeping .
+On the other hand, it is a really compact bag , about as small as a water bottle.
+So with the Neo Air mattress and this sleeping bag, you have a very compact solution for sleeping. .

-There are much warmer and very compact sleeping bags available, but the prices are soaring.
-Count on more than €400 for the Sea To Summit Spark III .
+There are much warmer and more compact sleeping bags, but the prices are skyrocketing.
+Expect to pay over €400 for the Sea To Summit Spark III .
 Its comfort temperature is...
 2°C!

 So, you can either:

-• take a warm but inexpensive sleeping bag, with something to carry it;
+• take a warm but inexpensive sleeping bag, with something to carry it in;

 • put the budget on a warm and compact solution.